ERAVANT

 -

-Low noise amplifiers, or LNAs, are designed and manufactured by utilizing the most advanced PHEMT or MMIC devices, thin film technologies, and an improved DC power supply to deliver a low noise performance with broad operating bandwidths and good gain flatness.
-While standard models focus on general purpose applications, additional models with differing frequency ranges, gains and noise figures are listed on the website.
+Power amplifiers are designed and manufactured by utilizing the most advanced PHEMT or MMIC devices, thin film technologies, and an improved DC power supply to deliver a high output power with superior power added efficiency (PAE) and high linearity.
+While standard models focus on general purpose applications, additional models with differing frequency ranges, gains and power levels are listed on the website.
 Custom designs are also offered to meet any user’s specific needs.

 -